zuluwi/obsidian-vlc-bridge/README.md

 > - Check `Pause video while pasting snapshot` in Settings
 > - If you want to open the exact frame in the snapshot with the timestamp link, enable `Use percentile position instead of seconds as timestamp value in the link` in Settings
 > - In the `Link templates` settings you can set `Snapshot linktext` and a template for how to paste the snapshot embed

+### Transcript View

+Open the command palette and use the `Open transcript view` command to view the subtitles in the video you added using the `Add subtitles` command or opened with a link containing the `subPath` value, based on the transcript template you set in the settings.

 ### Running Syncplay with plugin arguments